Laboratoire-de-Chemoinformatique/SynPlanner/docs/interfaces/cli.rst

 Reaction standardization
 ---------------------------
-Reactions can be standardized with SynPlanner.
-The list of applied standardizers (see the details here) should be provided in the configuration file (see the details here).
-SynPlanner takes the file with the list of reaction smiles and records the standardized reactions as reaction smiles in the output file.
-If the reaction standardization fails by some reason (e.g. incorrect reaction or corrupt smiles), the corresponding reactions will be discarded, which means that SynPlanner also works as a general reaction data cleaner.
+Reactions can be standardized with ``SynPlanner``.
+The list of applied standardizers (see the details here) should be provided in the configuration file (see the details here). ``SynPlanner`` takes the file with the list of reaction smiles and records the standardized reactions as reaction smiles in the output file.
+If the reaction standardization fails by some reason (e.g. incorrect reaction or corrupt smiles), the corresponding reactions will be discarded, which means that ``SynPlanner`` also works as a general reaction data cleaner.

 .. code-block:: bash